vekatze/neut/book/src/modality-and-memory.md

         Unit
       }
     };
-  f
+  f // function with xs: &list(int) as a free variable
+  // FREE(xs)
 }

+define main(): unit {
+  let f = joker();
+  f(); // xs used after freed here
+}
 ```

-This example would wrongly allow a function at layer 0 (`★`) to keep a reference to data (`xs`) that, after the outer `letbox` completes, could be deallocated, leading to a use-after-free scenario.
+This example would wrongly allow a function at layer 0 (`★`) to keep a reference to data (`xs`) that, after the outer `letbox` completes, could be deallocated, leading to a use-after-free scenario in the body of the main function.
 Hence, Neut’s layer rules prohibit capturing a higher-layer variable in a lower-layer function.